-1. "Abandoned sign" means a sign that no longer correctly identifies, exhorts or advertises any person, business, lessor, owner, product or activity conducted or available on the premises where such sign is located and which has not been changed or removed within one hundred eighty (180) days of a tenancy change; or a sign which is damaged, in disrepair, or vandalized and not repaired within sixty (60) days of the damaging event.

-2. "Advertising copy" includes any letters, figures, symbols, sign graphics, background colors, logos or trademarks which identify or promote the sign user or any product or service;

-or which provides information about the sign user, the building or the products or services available.
-3. "Awning" means a shelter projecting from and supported by a structure or building wall and constructed of a rigid supporting framework and a flexible or non-rigid covering.
+- 1. "Abandoned sign" means a sign that no longer correctly identifies, exhorts or advertises any person, business, lessor, owner, product or activity conducted or available on the premises where such sign is located and which has not been changed or removed within one hundred eighty (180) days of a tenancy change; or a sign which is damaged, in disrepair, or vandalized and not repaired within sixty (60) days of the damaging event. - 2.
+"Advertising copy" includes any letters, figures, symbols, signigraphics, background colors, logos or trademarks which identify or promote the sign user or any product or service; or which provides information about the sign user, the building or the products or services available.

-4. "Awning sign" means a sign applied to or incorporated into the covering of an awning.

-3.5.
-"Building" means a roofed and walled structure built for permanent use.

-4 6.
-"Bulletin board" means a board or small sign on which notices, community events or hours of operation are posted.

-7. "Cabinet sign" means an internally illuminated sign in which a removable sign face (usually with translucent sign graphics) is enclosed on all edges by a metal cabinet.
-A cabinet sign may be multi-sided.

-5 8.
-"Code administrator" "Director" means the city's planning director, or the director's designee, who shall be authorized to administer and enforce all of the provisions of the sign code.

-6. 9.
-District, Sign.

-a.
-"Area 1" .
-Those includes those properties situated 300 feet back from the beginning and ending of the Olympic Drive freeway interchange, including those properties located within the Olympic Village and interchange area. in all B-2 zones except the B-2 zone in the vicinity of the Burnham Drive/Harborview Drive junction; and all C-1 zones except C-1 zones in the height restriction area. b.
+- 3. "Awning" means a shelter projecting from and supported by a structure or building wall and constructed of a rigid supporting framework and a flexible or non-rigid covering. - 4.
+"Awning sign" means a sign applied to or incorporated into the covering of an awning. - 3 5.
+"Building" means a roofed and walled structure built for permanent use. - 4 6.
+"Bulletin board" means a board or small sign on which notices, community events or hours of operation are posted. - 7.
+"Cabinet sign" means an internally illuminated sign in which a removable sign face (usually with translucent sign graphics) is enclosed on all edges by a metal cabinet.
+A cabinet sign may be multi-sided. - 5 8.
+"Code administrator" "Director" means the city's planning director, or the director's designee, who shall be authorized to administer and enforce all of the provisions of the sign code. - 6.
+9. District, Sign. - a.
+"Area 1".
+Those includes those properties situated 300 feet back from the beginning and ending of the Olympic Drive freeway interchange, including those properties located within the Olympic Village and interchange area: in all B-2 zones except the B-2 zone in the vicinity of the Burnham Drive/Harborview Drive junction; and all C-1 zones except C-1 zones in the height restriction area, b.
 "Area 2" includes all properties not defined under Area 1.
-The Westside business district outside the defined interchange area, the commercial zones on Pioneer Way and Kimball-Drive and the commercial zones on the west side of Soundview Drive outside the Olympic Village interchange. c.
+The Westside business district outside the defined interchange area, the commercial zones on Pioneer Way and Kimball Drive and the commercial zones on the west side of Soundview Drive outside the Olympic Village interchange. e.
 Area 3.
-The RB-1 zoning district along Soundview Drive, and all other commercial districts and residential areas.

-\neq 10.
-"Double-faced sign" means a sign that has advertising copy on opposite sides of a single display surface or sign structure.

-8 11.
-"Electric sign" means a sign or sign structure in which electrical wiring, connections and/or fixtures are used as part of the sign proper.

-12. "Electronic sign" means a sign designed to allow changes in the sign graphics electronically.

-13. "Event" means a current or planned activity or occurrence which involves a gathering of people or solicits their participation.
-In this context, an event does not include the commemoration of a holiday.

-914. "Facade" means the entire building front or street wall face of a building extending from the grade of the building to the top of the parapet or eaves and the entire width of the building elevation.
-15. "Festoon" means a strip or string of balloons which includes clusters or strings of balloons connected to a fixed object or vehicle on at least one end of the festoon.
+The RB-1 zoning district along Soundview Drive, and all other commercial districts and residential areas. - 7 10.
+"Double-faced sign" means a sign that has advertising copy on opposite sides of a single display surface or sign structure. - 8 11.
+"Electric sign" means a sign or sign structure in which electrical wiring, connections and/or fixtures are used as part of the sign proper. - 12.
+"Electronic sign" means a sign designed to allow changes in the sign graphics electronically. - 13.
+"Event" means a current or planned activity or occurrence which involves a gathering of people or solicits their participation.
+In this context, an event does not include the commemoration of a holiday. - 914.
+"Facade" means the entire building front or street wall face of a building extending from the grade of the building to the top of the parapet or eaves and the entire width of the building elevation.